Spirit Hunter: Death Mark

 Spirit Hunter: Death Mark is a horror visual novel adventure game developed and published by Experience, and is the first entry in the Spirit Hunter series.
 It was originally released in June 2017 for PlayStation Vita in Japan, and was later ported to PlayStation 4, Nintendo Switch and Xbox One.
 The game was published worldwide by Aksys Games in October 2018 for the same platforms except Xbox One, and was additionally released for Microsoft Windows in both English and Japanese in April 2019.
-It is followed by two sequels: 2018's Spirit Hunter: NG, and the upcoming Spirit Hunter: Death Mark II.
+It is followed by two sequels: 2018's Spirit Hunter: NG, and Spirit Hunter: Death Mark II.

 The game was directed by Motoya Ataka and produced by Hajime Chikami, with art by Rui Tomono and Fumiya Sumio, and music by Naoaki Jimbo.
 It was well received by critics.

 Gameplay

 Spirit Hunter: Death Mark is a first-person visual novel adventure game in which the player investigates areas, and clears each of the game's chapters by eliminating a spirit.

 The story is told in standard visual novel format, while the investigative aspects of the game are done in adventure game format with puzzle solving and item collecting.
 The game also includes some mild survival aspects as the player is given a health bar in the form of a "Spirit Power" meter which can filled past its initial fill by collecting talismans.

 Occasionally the player will be given a challenge in the form of a timed choice in which the amount of time they have to answer a question is determined by how much Spirit Power they have, if the player answers incorrectly they will lose Spirit Power and losing all of it will result in a game over.

 Near the end of a chapter; during a confrontation with an enemy spirit, the player character must defend themselves in a turn-based battle.
 The player is accompanied by another mark bearer during this battle and are allowed to use two different items per turn.
 Depending on the outcome of the battle the spirit will either be saved or destroyed which in turn affects the outcome of the chapter.
 If the spirit is properly purified then none of the mark bearers are killed, if the spirit is not purified then one of the mark bearers aside from the protagonist may be killed and the story will continue without them.